 From your account dashboard, select the “BuyDirect” tab at the top of the page and choose “Series I” under the “Savings Bonds” section.
 After that, simply follow the prompts to purchase the amount you want.

-We’ll cover this more below, but bear in mind that you have a $10,000 digital I bonds purchase limit each year.
+We’ll cover this more below, but bear in mind that you have a purchase limit of $10,000 in digital I bonds each year.

 For each transaction, you’ll need to purchase at least $25 worth.
 After that amount you can even specify by the penny.
 If you wanted to, for example, you could purchase $33.33 worth of I bonds.

-Click submit once you’ve put in the correct amount.
+Click submit once you’ve put in the amount you want to buy.
 By default, the transaction will go through the same day.
-You can also schedule repeat purchases weekly, biweekly, monthly, quarterly, and so on.
+You can also schedule repeat purchases weekly, biweekly, monthly, quarterly and so on.
 The site lets you schedule purchases on any date of your choosing, too.
 (Again, just be sure your annual total doesn’t exceed $10,000.)

 When you submit your purchase, you should receive an email confirmation.
 Shortly after, your I bond value will display in the “Current Holding” section of your account.

 Additionally, you can choose to gift up to $10,000 worth of I bonds per recipient — on top of your personal $10,000 annual limit.